2022 United States House of Representatives elections in New York: District 9

 The 9th district is based in South and Central Brooklyn, including the neighborhoods of Prospect Heights, Crown Heights, Midwood, and Borough Park.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+27 and voted for Joe Biden by 52 points in 2020.
-The incumbent is Democrat Yvette Clarke, who was reelected with 83% of the vote in 2020.
+It had a PVI of D+27 and voted for Joe Biden by 52 points in 2020.
+The incumbent was Democrat Yvette Clarke, who was reelected with 83% of the vote in 2020.